 For over 40 years, Nike has been studying why we get injured, and with the launch of the new React Infinity Run shoe, the brand is set to take the first step in helping combat this.
 In an external study, researchers at the British Columbia Sports Medicine Research Foundation found that 226 half-marathon runners (who collectively logged 60,000 miles, NBD) cut injury rates by 52 percent while wearing this sneak as compared to another Nike motion control (read: stability) model.
-“There is kind of this fear of injury that’s plagued runners in our sport for a long time, and really been one that, ourselves included, haven’t really been able to find the right solution,” say Bret Holts, VP of running footwear at Nike.
+"There is kind of this fear of injury that's plagued our sport for a long time, and no one, ourselves included, had really been able to find the right solution," say Bret Holts, VP of running footwear at Nike.

 Part of the reason why injuries are so hard to end forever is because every runner's biomechanics are different, and while some injuries do come from the bottom-up, others are top-down problems, so to speak.
 While many shoes aim to help runners find more stability by packing the mid-sole of the shoe with foam that adds space between the ground and the foot, thus helping to correct pronation, the Infinity actually places the foot deeper into the shoe with "a little bit of a clip" around the perimeter, aiming to smooth out a runner's stride versus correct it.
 "Really, this shoe is not about controlling motion, controlling pronation, it's just helping to smooth out and guide that foot through the transition," says Holts.